ku-sldg/am-cakeml/README.md

 # Building

+## Automated Build (Docker)

+See README instructions at the following repository for a (Docker-based) automated build: [am-docker](https://github.com/ku-sldg/am-docker).

+## Manual Build

-The following documents the process of building standalone executables for Linux and MacOS.
+The following documents the process of manually building standalone executables for Linux and MacOS.

 ### Prerequisites
 - CakeML v1322: [Download](https://github.com/CakeML/cakeml/releases/tag/v1322) the CakeML compiler (`cake-x64-64.tar.gz` is most likely the version you want, it targets 64-bit architectures).
 Unpack the tarball, run `make cake`, then put the `cake` executable on your system path.
 E.g.